cosmic-api/cosmic-docs/source/models.rst

     power of your language.
 The benefits of describing schemas in minute detail are greatly outweighed by the costs of growing the amount of code that needs to be ported.

+    The Python implementation of the model system is around 500 lines of code.

 .. glossary::